 The availability of the co-located vector is specified in Table 1.
 For AMVP the co-located motion vector is available for motion vector prediction if the current PU utilized the same kind of prediction (inter prediction or inter-view prediction) as the co-located PU.
 Otherwise, the co-located motion vector is not available.

-For merge, when the target reference index specifies a reference picture in the same view, while the motion vector of the co-located prediction unit (PU) is related to an inter-view reference picture or vice versa, the temporal motion vector prediction (TMVP) candidate might still be available.
+For Merge, the temporal motion vector prediction (TMVP) candidate might still be available; i.e. when the target reference index specifies a reference picture in the same view, while the motion vector of the co-located prediction unit (PU) is related to an inter-view reference picture or vice versa.
 Therefore an alternative target reference index is derived as described in section 2.2.2.3.1.

-In case that both, the current PU and the co-located PU, utilize inter-view prediction, inter-view motion vectors are scaled merge as specified in section .
+In case that both, the current PU and the co-located PU, utilize inter-view prediction, inter-view motion vectors are scaled for Merge as specified in section .
 2.2.2.3.2.
 For AMVP no inter-view motion vector scaling is applied.